Business advice

 The conduct of this engagement, in accordance with the relevant standards and ethical requirements of the Chartered Accountants Australia and New Zealand, means that information acquired by us in the course of the engagement is subject to strict confidentiality requirements.

 Our files may however be subject to review as part of the quality control review process of the Chartered Accountants Australia and New Zealand which monitors compliance with professional standards by its members.
-Other regulatory bodies, including the Australian Securities and Investments Commission, may also conduct surveillance or review to monitor quality control.
+Other regulatory bodies, including the Australian Securities and Investments Commission and the Tax Practitioners Board, may also conduct surveillance or review to monitor quality control.
 Additionally, as a member in Public Practice, the ESV Trust account is subject to annual audit as set out in APES 310 Dealing with Client Monies.
 By engaging us, you acknowledge that, if requested, our files relating to this Agreement and transactions recorded in the ESV Trust Account will be made available under these processes.

 1. Privacy Act